mitre/secure-coding-case-studies/go/msccs-9.md

 # MSCCS-9 :: PARAMETER INJECTION IN WHODB

+### Introduction:

-**Introduction**: Improper neutralization of special elements in command logic can lead to severe security vulnerabilities.
+Improper neutralization of special elements in command logic can lead to severe security vulnerabilities.
 An adversary can exploit such a vulnerability by injecting malicious parameters into database connection strings, enabling unauthorized access or manipulation of system resources.
 The underlying weakness in the source code is particularly dangerous in applications that rely on dynamic command construction with user-supplied input.
 In February 2025, a vulnerability stemming from this weakness was disclosed in the Go-based WhoDB database management system.
 This case study explores the root cause of the vulnerability, its potential impact, and how the code was ultimately fixed.

-**Language**: Go
+### Software:

-**Software**: WhoDB
+**Name:** WhoDB
+**Language:** Go
 **URL:** https://github.com/clidey/whodb

+### Weakness:

-**Weakness:** CWE-88: Improper Neutralization of Argument Delimiters in a Command
+<a href="https://cwe.mitre.org/data/definitions/88.html">CWE-88: Improper Neutralization of Argument Delimiters in a Command</a>

 This weakness arises when an application fails to properly neutralize special elements in user-supplied input that are used as argument delimiters in command execution logic.
 This neutralization entails modifying (e.g., canonicalizing, encoding, escaping, quoting, validating) inputs so that special elements are treated as literal data rather than interpreted as control characters that structure data within commands.
 The following is a simple example of an application constructing a MongoDB connection URI in Go: